Sonnet 97

 For pleasure shared is greater than one sum,

-And multiplies the bliss in hearts so joined;
+And multiplies the bliss in hearts conjoined;

-Thus we together form one pure gestalt,
+Thus we together form one pure gestalt—

 Defying logic, we in love default,